-This article explains enabling or disabling notifications for document comments, edits and mentions in Outlook on Windows 11.
+This article explains how to enable or disable notifications for document comments, edits, and mentions in Outlook on Windows 11.

 The new Outlook app in Windows 11 is a redesigned and updated version of the popular email and calendar management software.
 It has a modern user interface, and new features make it easier to stay on top of your emails and appointments.